Skip to content

 Driving on Sidewalks

-Residents, visitors and guests are prohibited from driving or parking any type of motorized vehicle in the courts, on sidewalks, common areas, lawns, planter beds, or on any other Student Apartments property that has not been specifically designated for driving or parking.
+Residents, visitors and guests are prohibited from driving or parking any type of motorized vehicle in the courts, on sidewalks, common areas, lawns, planter beds, or on any other Sunnyside Apartments property that has not been specifically designated for driving or parking.

 uparrow